 A. You will receive $500 per project (not per student) per semester.
 This amount is transferred at the end of the project semester into a discretionary account decided by you and your business office.

 Q. How many projects can I supervise per semester?

 A. Due to our funding, we are limited to 25 projects per semester.
 Faculty may submit no more than two projects per semester for consideration.

 Q. How many student partners can participate per project?

-A. The maximum number of student partners per project is four, one to two students is preferable.
+A. One to two students is preferable.

 Q. What semesters are projects accepted?

 A. Projects are accepted for the fall and spring semesters.
 There are very limited summer research funds available through this program.
 Projects may vary in length from one semester to ongoing.

 Q. Who should I contact if I have questions